The Mall of San Juan owners sue BRIO Hospitality for $2.2M

 This media outlet attempted to obtain comments from Plaza Internacional officials, who responded with a “no comment.”

-The Mall of San Juan is owned by Taubman Centers, which is expected to release second quarter earnings next week.
+The Mall of San Juan is owned by Taubman Centers — which does business in Puerto Rico as Plaza Internacional — is expected to release second quarter earnings next week.

 Comment here